 I’m predicting that the market will absorb, although slowly, the summer inventory and we’ll see a bit more of the frenzy return in the fall when buyers and their brokers are returning from vacations and ready to be realistic and get back to the market.

 Timing is everything, and we might have missed a bit of a window for some sellers, so holding off until fall might be a new thing to consider.
-If you are thinking about selling, make sure you are realistic about how long it will take to sell your home and what price you are likely to get.
+If you are thinking about selling your condo, make sure you are realistic about how long it will take to sell your home and what price you are likely to get.